kyle-github/littlesmalltalk/archive/README.md

 *file:* lst-4.5.tar.gz

-(This is my (Kyle Hayes) original version.
-I think.
+[KRH - This is my (Kyle Hayes) original version.
+I think as I lost my original back ups years ago.
 It is not clear what changes were made to my original version 4.5.
-I do not seem to have an original copy of that archive.
-So I am including this along with the text from www.littlesmalltalk.org.)
+So I am including this along with the text from www.littlesmalltalk.org.]

 This specific version of LittleSmalltalk is another fork of the system.
 It is called version 4.5 and is based either on a 4.0 version or of another